SUPREME COURT OF CANADA

 [39] When assessing whether a derivative contract is a hedge or speculation, the relationship between the derivative contract and transactions or assets outside of the derivative contract will very often be relevant.
 By definition, a hedging derivative contract is aimed at reducing the risk associated with some asset, liability or transaction.
 In this case, the loan and pledge agreements are part of the context relevant to ascertaining the purpose of the forward contract.
 Considering these agreements will in no way recharacterize Mr. MacDonald’s bona fide legal relationships.

 [40] As Noël C.J. observed, the combined effect of the forward contract, the loan agreement and the pledge agreement allowed for credit backed by collateral that was free from market fluctuation risk.
 The loan and pledge agreements gave Mr. MacDonald access to a large credit facility but required him to maintain the forward contract and to pledge, as collateral, Bank of Nova Scotia shares and all Cash Settlement Payments owed to him pursuant to the forward contract.
-The credit available to him could not exceed 95% of the value of his pledged Bank of Nova Scotia shares.
+The credit available to him could not exceed 95 percent of the value of his pledged Bank of Nova Scotia shares.
 The shares pledged as collateral matched the shares contemplated by the forward contract.
 As the number of shares covered by the forward contract decreased due to settlement, the same number of shares were released from being collateral under the loan and pledge agreements.

 [41] From the perspective of TD Bank, this meant that the value of the collateral was perfectly protected from market fluctuations: if the price of Bank of Nova Scotia shares increased, the value of Mr. MacDonald’s pledged shares would increase proportionally; if the price decreased, Mr. MacDonald would be entitled to an offsetting Cash Settlement Payment which would automatically be pledged as collateral.
 This arrangement allowed Mr. MacDonald to gain access to a large credit facility on attractive terms and allowed TD Bank to provide the credit facility with the guarantee of protected collateral.